kelObaCodes/searchSpaceCenters/README.md

 # Getting Started with the project

-step  1 - type `npm install` in your terminal to install all dependencies &nbsp;
+step  1 - type `npm install` in your terminal to install all dependencies\
-step 2 - Add env variables (please check the `ENV variables` section ) &nbsp;
+step 2 - Add env variables (please check the `ENV variables` section )\
-step 3 - start the `graphql server` by running `docker-compose up -d` in your terminal &nbsp;
+step 3 - start the `graphql server` by running `docker-compose up -d` in your terminal\
 step 4 - type `npm run start` to start the project